mudasiryounas/MyS3Chat/README.md

 This Project is not very complex, but it’s also not very easy to understand if you have just landed your feet on android World.

-Please feel free to contact me for any problem or if you don’t understand any par tor if you just want to say hello.
+Please feel free to contact me for any problem or if you don’t understand any part or if you just want to say hello.
+(Contract me on <a href="https://www.linkedin.com/in/mudasiryounas">Linkedin</a>)

 # Screenshots: